tdegeus/goose-thesis/README.md

 *   `fleqn`

-    Use left-aligned (in stead of centered) equations.
+    Use left-aligned (instead of centered) equations.

 *   `empty`